Can Donald Trump run for president in 2024 after being indicted?

 Can Donald Trump run for president after being indicted?

-Trump claims he has been indicted by a grand jury over his handling of classified documents
+Trump was indicted by a federal grand jury over his handling of classified documents

-Donald Trump has been hit with a second sweeping indictment – at a time when he is hot on the trail for another stint in the White House.
+Donald Trump has now been hit with a two sweeping indictments – at a time when he is hot on the trail for another stint in the White House.

-The former president announced on Truth Social on 8 June that he has been indicted by a federal grand jury over his handling of classified documents after leaving the White House - less than a year after the Department of Justice found a cache of secret papers at his home in Mar-a-Lago, Florida.
+The former president was indicted on 8 June by a federal grand jury over his handling of classified documents after leaving the White House - less than a year after the Department of Justice found a cache of secret papers at his home in Mar-a-Lago, Florida.
 The DoJ later unsealed a 49-page, 37-count indictment accusing Mr Trump of showed highly-classified information to unauthorised persons on two separate occasions - among many other allegations.

 Less than two months ago, he became the first former or current president to face criminal charges on 30 March when a Manhattan grand jury voted to indict him on criminal charges over the hush money payments to adult film star Stormy Daniels in the days before the 2016 presidential election.
 He pleaded not guilty in that case to 34 felony counts of falsifying business records in order to conceal an alleged scheme to illegally influence the 2016 election by suppressing negative stories about him.

-Note: This story was updated on 13 June 2023 to reflect new developments